 Advanced scope control provides more power and flexibility than normal scope control, and uses URL-matching rules rather than simple prefixes.
 Each URL-matching rule can specify various features of the URLs that will be matched.
 For a URL to match the rule, it must match all of the features that are specified by the rule.
 The following items can be configured:

 - Protocol - This specifies the protocol(s) that the rule will match.
 Available options are: HTTP, HTTPS, or any.

 - Host or IP range - This specifies the host(s) that the rule will match.
 You can enter a regular expression to match the hostname, or an IP range in various standard formats, for example 10.1.1.1/24 or 10.1.1-20.1-127.
 If the host field is left blank, then the rule can match URLs containing any host.

 - Port - This specifies the port(s) that the rule will match.
 You can enter a regular expression to match one or more port numbers.
 If the port field is left blank, then the rule can match URLs containing any port.

 - File - This specifies the file portion of the URL that the rule will match (ignoring any query string).
 You can enter a regular expression to match the required range of URL files.
 If the file field is left blank, then the rule can match URLs containing any file.

-Often, the easiest way to create a URL-matching rule is to copy the relevant URL to the clipboard from elsewhere (either your browser or from a request within Burp), and click the "Paste URL" button on the URL-matching rule dialog.
+Often, the easiest way to create an advanced URL-matching rule is to copy the relevant URL to the clipboard from elsewhere (either your browser or from a request within Burp), and click the "Paste URL" button on the URL-matching rule dialog.
 This will create a rule that matches this URL, and also any others that have this URL as a prefix (Burp places a wildcard at the end of the file expression).
-You can then manually edit the rule if required, to fine-tune the URLs that are matched.
+You can then manually edit the rule as required, to fine-tune the URLs that are matched.

 You can also use the "Load ..." button to load a list of items from a text file.
 Each item in list should be either a URL or a hostname, and Burp will create an appropriate rule for each item.